EPIC ARTS CAMPUS

 Our Sidewalk Art Container is located next to the clay studio, in front of EPIC’s green space.
 Designed and built by KU Architecture students, this miniature sidewalk gallery will soon host some exciting new projects!

-This project was made possible by a grant from LISC and built in partnership with Downtown Shareholders, KU Dotte Agency, and CHWC.
+This project was made possible by a grant from LISC and built in partnership with Downtown Shareholders, KU Dotte Agency, and Build WyCo.